Kane quantum computer: Description

 The original proposal calls for phosphorus donors to be placed in an array with a spacing of 20 nm, approximately 20 nm below the surface.
 An insulating oxide layer is grown on top of the silicon.
 Metal A gates are deposited on the oxide above each donor, and J gates between adjacent donors.

 The phosphorus donors are isotopically pure 31P, which have a nuclear spin of 1/2.
 The silicon substrate is isotopically pure 28Si which has nuclear spin 0.
 Using the nuclear spin of the P donors as a method to encode qubits has two major advantages.
 Firstly, the state has an extremely long decoherence time, perhaps on the order of 1018 seconds at millikelvin temperatures.
 Secondly, the qubits may be manipulated by applying an oscillating magnetic field, as in typical NMR proposals.
 By altering the voltage on the A gates, it should be possible to alter the Larmor frequency of individual donors.
 This allows them to be addressed individually, by bringing specific donors into resonance with the applied oscillating magnetic field.

 Nuclear spins alone will not interact significantly with other nuclear spins 20 nm away.
 Nuclear spin is useful to perform single-qubit operations, but to make a quantum computer, two-qubit operations are also required.
 This is the role of electron spin in this design.
 Under A-gate control, the spin is transferred from the nucleus to the donor electron.
-Then, a potential is applied to the J gate, drawing adjacent donor electrons into a common region, greatly enhancing the interaction between the neighbouring spins.
+Then, a potential is applied to the J gate, drawing adjacent donor electrons into a common region, greatly enhancing the interaction between the neighboring spins.
 By controlling the J gate voltage, two-qubit operations are possible.

 Kane's proposal for readout was to apply an electric field to encourage spin-dependent tunneling of an electron to transform two neutral donors to a D+–D– state, that is, one where two electrons associate with the same donor.
 The charge excess is then detected using a single-electron transistor.
 This method has two major difficulties.
 Firstly, the D– state has strong coupling with the environment and hence a short decoherence time.
 Secondly and perhaps more importantly, it's not clear that the D– state has a sufficiently long lifetime to allow for readout—the electron tunnels into the conduction band.